 Where Does Calcium Come From?

-Of course, some kids can't eat dairy.
-They have to get calcium from other foods,
+Some kids can't eat dairy.
+They have to get calcium from other foods, such as:

 How Much Calcium Does My Child Need?

 Calcium is measured in milligrams (mg).
 We need different amounts at different stages of life.
 It's best if kids get most of their calcium from food.
 If that's not possible, health care providers might suggest a calcium supplement.

 - Babies younger than 6 months old need 200 mg of calcium a day.

 - Babies 6 to 11 months old need 260 mg of calcium a day.

 The only types of milk babies should have are breast milk or formula.
 Don't give cow's milk, goat's milk, or homemade formula to babies younger than 1 year old..